ProvableHQ/welcome/documentation/leo/04_operators.md

 #### Description

-Computes a BHP commitment on inputs of 256-bit chunks in `first`, and some randomness in `second`, storing the commitment in `destination`.
+Computes a Bowe-Hopwood-Pedersen commitment on inputs of 256-bit chunks in `first`, and some randomness in `second`, storing the commitment in `destination`.
 Randomness should always be a `Scalar` value, and the produced commitment will always be a `Field` value.

 The instruction will halt if the given input is smaller than 129 bits.